 James Mayes (product roles)

 Product evangelist and ‘top bloke’ (my words not his).
-Heavily involved with running MindTheProduct and the monthly ProductTank meetup but could help build your product team if you ask nicely.
+CEO of MindTheProduct and the monthly ProductTank meetup but could help build your product team if you ask nicely.

 Best for building product teams.
 On twitter @james_mayes